marcduiker/building-a-resilient-workflow-with-durable-functions/labs/05_create_orchestration_client.md

 ### 5. More control when debugging locally

 Messages are continuously being pushed to the Servicebus topic.
-This makes it quite difficult for you when you're debugging because new orchestrators are being instantiated every couple of seconds.
+This makes it quite difficult for us when we're debugging because new orchestrators are being instantiated every couple of seconds.

-Lets disable the ServicebusTrigger for now and create a complementary HttpTrigger which you can start yourself.
+Lets disable the ServicebusTrigger for now and create a complementary HttpTrigger which we can start ourselves.

 #### Disabling the ServicebusTrigger function